AmauryD/Arma_AC/README.md

   - A lot of bug fixes
   - Debug mode doesn't make the client crash
   - Debug mode is now showing in chat

-- Aclogger -> moved in stand alone project , you can get it [here](https://github.com/AmauryD/aclogger)
-  - Can only write .log files
-  - Can only write in arma 3 folder scope
-  - Created a Logger class
-  - Change the command separator to '$'
-  - More secure